KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 The `spawn_opt()` BIF will also support the monitor option for setting up a monitor atomically while creating a process on another node.

-We’ve also added new [`spawn_request()`](http://erlang.org/doc/man/erlang.html#spawn_request-1) BIFs for asynchronous spawning of processes.
+We have also added new [`spawn_request()`](http://erlang.org/doc/man/erlang.html#spawn_request-1) BIFs for asynchronous spawning of processes.
 `spawn_request()` supports all options that `spawn_opt()` already supports.

-The spawn inmprovements described above can also be used to optimize and improve many of the functions in the `rpc`module but since the new functions will not be 100% compatible we decided to introduce a new module `erpc` and will keep the old `rpc`as well.
+The spawn improvements described above can also be used to optimize and improve many of the functions in the `rpc` module but since the new functions will not be 100% compatible we decided to introduce a new module named `erpc` and will keep the old `rpc` module as well.

 The `erpc` module implements an enhanced subset of the operations provided by the `rpc` module.